Health insurance in Costa Rica

 If you’re planning to expatriate to Costa Rica, or to stay for several months or even years, you’ll need to have your vaccination schedule up to date.
 The vaccines that must be kept up to date are those against :

-There’s a low risk of contracting malaria, so when you’re in Costa Rica, we strongly recommend that you wear long, loose-fitting, light-colored clothing, impregnated if possible with insecticide and especially mosquito repellent.
-Also use DEET-based repellents (30% to 50%), Icaridine 30% or Citriodiol on all parts of your body that are exposed when you go out.
+There’s a low risk of contracting malaria, so when you’re in Costa Rica, we strongly recommend you wear long, loose-fitting, light-colored clothing, impregnated if possible with insecticide, especially mosquito repellent.
+Use DEET-based repellents (30% to 50%), Icaridine (30%) or Citriodiol on all exposed parts of your body when you go out.

 Is it necessary to take out private international health insurance in Costa Rica?

 The answer is yes.
 It is strongly recommended that you take out private international medical cover in Costa Rica, whatever your profile.
 In Costa Rica, access to public health care can be compromised, as demand far outstrips the capacity of health care facilities and personnel to care for the entire population.
-With Caja, the compulsory health insurance scheme, the majority of Costa Ricans go to public health establishments for treatment.
-This leads to extremely long waiting times, compromising access to healthcare.
-If you don’t speak Spanish, you’re unlikely to find a health clinic that understands and speaks your language.
-The likelihood of him speaking English is equally low.
+With the Caja, the compulsory health insurance scheme, the majority of Costa Ricans go to public health establishments for treatment.
+This results in extremely long waiting times, compromising access to healthcare.
+If you don’t speak Spanish, you’re unlikely to find a health center that understands and speaks your language.
+The likelihood of them speaking English is equally low.
 The quality of care is decent, but you won’t find the same level of comfort as in European hospitals.
-Under no circumstances does La Caja cover repatriation costs.
-If you do not have private repatriation insurance, you will be responsible for all costs.
+La Caja does not cover repatriation costs under any circumstances.
+If you are not covered by private insurance for repatriation, you will be responsible for all costs.

 Which private international health insurance should I take out in Costa Rica, and for whom?

-Whatever your profile, taking out health insurance is highly recommended if you wish to stay in or expatriate to Costa Rica.
+Whatever your profile, taking out health insurance is highly recommended if you want to stay in or expatriate to Costa Rica.

-• Whether you’re an entrepreneur, a nomadic worker, an annuitant, a retiree or an employee, it’s essential that you take out GoldExpat private health insurance.
-On the one hand, to protect you against the health costs of private establishments.
+- Whether you’re an entrepreneur, a nomadic worker, an annuitant, a pensioner or a salaried employee, it’s essential that you take out GoldExpat private health insurance.
+On the one hand, to protect you against the cost of healthcare in private establishments.
 Secondly, to be covered in the event of medical repatriation to a foreign country.
-Also in your home country, so you can be covered for healthcare outside Costa Rica.
+Also in your home country, so you’re covered for healthcare outside Costa Rica.

-• If you’re going to Costa Rica as a tourist, travel insurance is recommended.
+- If you’re going to Costa Rica as a tourist, it’s a good idea to take out travel insurance.
 In the public sector, waiting times and treatment can be very long.
 The quality of care is sometimes mediocre.

 If you would like more information, please contact one of our advisors by e-mail or telephone.